moosensei/awesome-moodle/README.md

 - ⚡ [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-moodle-on-ubuntu-22-04) - A popular choice for self-hosting Moodle on a flexible and scalable virtual private server (VPS).
 DigitalOcean provides extensive tutorials and a strong community.
 - 📦 [Linode](https://www.linode.com/docs/guides/install-moodle-on-ubuntu-22-04/) - Another leading cloud provider offering powerful and affordable VPS solutions for hosting Moodle.
 Linode is known for its developer-friendly platform and excellent performance.
 - ☁️ [Elest.io](https://elest.io/open-source/moodle) - Provides fully managed Moodle instances on a variety of cloud providers, offering a balance between the convenience of managed hosting and the flexibility of a self-hosting.
+- 🔑 [KeyToSchool](https://www.keytoschool.com/) - A specialized Moodle hosting provider focused on educational institutions, offering pre-configured Moodle environments with dedicated support and compliance features for schools and universities.
 - 🔧 [AWS Deployment](https://aws.amazon.com/quickstart/architecture/moodle/) - A guide to deploying Moodle on Amazon Web Services.
 - 🌐 [Google Cloud](https://cloud.google.com/solutions/moodle) - Information on deploying Moodle on the Google Cloud Platform.
 - 🔵 [Azure Deployment](https://azure.microsoft.com/en-us/resources/templates/moodle-scalable-cluster/) - A template for deploying a scalable Moodle cluster on Microsoft Azure.